0xCodeReaper/Task_Manager/README.md

 Once logged in, the user can select from the following menu options:

-va - View all tasks: Displays all tasks stored in the tasks.txt file. vm - View my tasks: Displays tasks assigned to the currently logged-in user. a - Add task: Allows the user to add a new task to the tasks.txt file. e - Exit: Exits the program. r - Register user: Allows the admin to add a new user to the user.txt file. gr - Generate reports: Allows the admin to generate various reports on users and tasks.
+_va - View all tasks:_ Displays all tasks stored in the tasks.txt file.
+_vm - View my tasks:_ Displays tasks assigned to the currently logged-in user.
+_a - Add task:_ Allows the user to add a new task to the tasks.txt file.
+_e - Exit:_ Exits the program.
+_r - Register user:_ Allows the admin to add a new user to the user.txt file.
+_gr - Generate reports_: Allows the admin to generate various reports on users and tasks.

 **Credits**